NStackpole/markdown-portfolio/_includes/04-lists.md

 ### Things I like
-* Computer Science.
+* Computer Science. :computer:
-* Books are pretty good.
+* Books are pretty good. :book:
-* Some shows are also good.
+* Some shows are also good. :tv: